 Every detail in the stunning space has been conceived with care, from the soothing pastel pink and green colours to the beautiful plant arrangements that adorn the shelves.
 It’s like stepping into a leafy oasis.
 The café is a real Instagrammer’s paradise and I couldn’t help taking photos.
 It’s just so pretty!

 The Moringa Tree is not merely style over substance though.
 They have great coffee, Hot Numbers specialist coffee to be precise, and they know how to make it properly.
-Paulo’s cappuccino was spot on!
+Paulo’s cappuccino was excellent.

 I was delighted at the variety of Bluebird teas available, including some interesting ones named Spiced Pumpkin Pie, Gingerbread Chai and Nearly Nirvana jasmine spearmint tea.
 I opted for a loose-leaf Earl Grey, which was served in gorgeous crockery.